Marry Me Peach Cobbler: Old Fashioned Peach Cobbler From Scratch

 Peaches for Peach Cobbler Recipe

-Spread the peaches in a baking dish then transfer the coated peaches to your baking dish and bake for 30 minutes.
+Spread the peaches in a baking dish then bake for 30 minutes.

 Step 5: Make the Crust